borntofrappe/game-development/03 Match Three/Match Three 4/README.md

 )
 ```

 And this covers the animation.
-I've decided to include `Timer.after` function to delay the operation, but the essence is covered by `Timer.tween`.
+I've decided to include `Timer.after` function to delay the operation, but the core of the update is in the `Timer.tween` function.